coppola-shi/OscarNights/README.md

 Computational Linguistics Human Language Technologies Conference 2010.
 ```

 The training set for sentiment analysis is from the [Movie Review](http://www.cs.cornell.edu/people/pabo/movie-review-data/) dataset of Pang, Lee, and Vaithyanathan at Cornell University.
-Please cite the appropriate paper if using the data:
+Please cite the appropriate paper if using the data or referencing this project:

 ```
 Thumbs up?
 Sentiment Classification using Machine Learning Techniques.